Topics on this page

-If you are a victim of domestic violence or if you are the parent/guardian of a minor/disabled victim you may be eligible to register in a statewide database in order to keep your mailing address confidential.
-The Maryland Safe at Home Address Confidentiality Program allows the Secretary of State to accept mail, including service of process, on behalf of victims of domestic violence.
+If you are a victim of domestic violence or the parent/guardian of a minor/disabled victim you may be eligible to enroll in the Maryland Safe at Home Address Confidentiality Program (ACP) to keep your mailing address confidential.
+The ACP provides:

-Victims of domestic violence are allowed to use a substitute address in place of an actual address when interacting with State or local agencies for four years.
-In order to participate you must fill out an application form and show evidence of domestic violence.
+Victims of domestic violence are allowed to use a substitute address in place of an actual address when interacting with State or local agencies for four years as enrollment in this program lasts for 4 years unless you or the ACP cancels the enrollment.
+Learn more about applying for the program.

 - Certified law enforcement, court, or other federal or State agency records or files (such as a police report or protective order);